randym/axlsx/README.md

 #Change log
 ---------
-- **July.??.12**: 1.1.8 release
+- **July.14.12**: 1.1.8 release
+   - added html entity encoding for sheet names.
+This allows you to use characters like '<' and '&' in your sheet names.
    - new - first round google docs interoperability
    - added filter to strip out control characters from cell data.
    - added in interop requirements so that charts are properly exported to PDF from Libra Office
-   - The beginnings of 'The Great Rename' so that all attributes use snake case, and parse to the proper camel case
+   - various readability improvements and work standardizing attribute names to snake_case.
+Aliases are provided for backward compatiblity
 - **June.11.12**: 1.1.7 release
    - fix chart rendering issue when label offset is specified as a percentage in serialization and ensure that formula are not stored